haskell-github/github/README.md

 Documentation
 =============

 For details see the reference documentation on Hackage.
-Later.

 Each module lines up with the hierarchy of [documentation from the Github API](http://developer.github.com/v3/).